Vyvanse Abuse Symptoms and Addiction Treatment

-When Vyvanse is taken in particularly high doses, which commonly occurs in users who have developed a high tolerance, hyperthermia, or a dangerously high body temperature, and an irregular heartbeat can occur 7.
-A user can also experience seizures or heart failure if large amounts of Vyvanse are abused, and sudden death can occur in those who have a pre-existing heart condition 7,8.
+When Vyvanse is taken in particularly high doses, which commonly occurs in users who have developed a high tolerance, hyperthermia—or a dangerously high body temperature—and an irregular heartbeat can occur.7 A user can also experience seizures or heart failure if large amounts of Vyvanse are abused, and sudden death can occur in those who have pre-existing heart conditions.7,8

-If you or someone you love needs help quitting Vyvanse, call the helpline at 1-888-744-0069 for assistance in finding treatment.
+If you or someone you love needs help quitting Vyvanse, call American Addiction Centers’ helpline free at for assistance in finding treatment.